 This is why we’d suggest always bringing rain gear when hiking in Iceland.
 The last thing you want is to get stuck in a rain storm on the wrong end of the trail and have to make your way back while getting drenched at the same time.

 A rainproof and wind resistant jacket is a good outer layer to keep with you.
 It’s also a good idea to have a rain cover for your backpack to protect your gear.
-Finally, if you’re going on a longer hike (like the Fimmvörðuháls Trail), you may want to invest in some decent rain pants.
-And of course, no matter where you’re hiking it’s a good idea to have decent footwear that’ll hold up if it gets rainy/muddy on the trails.
+Finally, if you’re going on a longer hike (like the Fimmvörðuháls Trail), you may want to invest in some rain pants.

 Don’t forget sun protection

-Even though you may not get a ton of sunshine, there is little to no tree cover on most trails in Iceland.
-Meaning you’ll be very exposed.
 We’d recommend bringing sunglasses (it can be bright even when it’s cloudy!) and always wearing sunscreen on exposed areas like your face and neck.
 Remember, you can still get burned on an overcast day!

 Pack layers